Time 30-60 minutes

 2. Web page

 a.
-Create a tab called webPage.h
+Create a tab called indexPage.h

 //use a header to store html document